kyma-project/kyma/docs/backup/03-01-install-velero.md

 ---
-title: Install velero
+title: Install Velero
 type: Details
 ---
-In order to be able to backup and restore your Kyma cluster, [Velero](https://github.com/heptio/velero/) needs to be configured and installed.
+Install and configure [Velero](https://github.com/heptio/velero/) to be able to back up and restore your Kyma cluster.

 ## Velero setup

-To sucessfully set up velero, you need to provide a supported storage location in the cloud provider of your choosing and credentials to access it.
+To successfully set up Velero, provide a supported storage location and credentials to access it.
+Currently, you can install Velero on GCP and Azure.
+AWS is not supported.

-Please follow the instructions below to setup velero.
+Follow the instructions below:
 1. Enable the installation of the velero components on the kyma installer.
 To do that follow [this guide](/root/kyma/#configuration-custom-component-installation).<br/>
     The components to add are:
     ```yaml